coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-12-arraylist-contains-method.md

 This method returns `true` if the specified element is present in the list.
 Otherwise, it  returns `false`

+---

+The example java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-contains-method).

 If you know anything other than this, kindly write in the comment section below.